ElenaShe000/MARCS/README.md

 # hydrological observations
 In our study we used the river discharges...
-1) the collection of the data by Gudmunson et al., (2018).
+1) the Global Streamflow Indices and Metadata Archive (GSIM) given by Gudmunson et al., (2018).
 The authors analyse the quality of the observed time series of the river discharches collected in the various datasets by using a set of uniformed methods to evaluate the quality of the hydrological records in them.

 Gudmunson et al. 2018: "Until now, most relevant in situ observations have been held by national and regional authorities, and despite their best efforts, international data centres only have access to a small subset of the full observed record (Do et al., 2018a).
 This situation stands in contrast to the fact that monitoring data are increasingly being made publicly available through regional and national authorities (Do et al., 2018a).
 In this paper series, we present an international collection of river and streamflow observations that covers more than 30 000 stations around the globe, highlighting the fact that these are among the best monitored variables of the terrestrial water cycle (Fekete et al., 2012, 2015; Gudmundsson and Seneviratne, 2015; Hannah et al., 2011). "